 The Institutional Linkages Committee promotes new and sustained partnerships between CESS and relevant academic or professional organizations focusing on Central Eurasia or its constituent parts.

 Jennifer Murtazashvili, Chair // Members: Stefan Kamola, Gulnara Mendikulova, Annika Schmeding

 The Membership Committee develops and pursues innovative ways to attract new members and meet the interests and needs of our current members, with the aim of supporting strong communities of scholarship in all the regions and disciplines CESS encompasses.

 Chair to be confirmed // Members: Leila Almazova, Aida Alymbayeva, Diana Kudaibergenova and Cynthia Werner

 Regional Outreach Committee

-The Regional Outreach Committee is a nascent committee whose efforts will be delineated as 2018 progresses.
+The Regional Outreach Committee is a nascent committee whose efforts will be delineated in due course.

 Leila Almazova and Aksana Ismailbekova, Co-Chairs // Current members: Stefan Kamola.